 Strategic Planning Group: Rules of Procedure

 Rule 1.
 Purpose

-The purpose of the Strategic Planning Group (SPG) is to provide strategic perspective to the work of the IPPC and to support improvement through the provision of recommendations and advice to the CPM on any issues which have been referred and other issues related to the functions of the SPG.
+The purpose of the Strategic Planning Group (SPG) is to provide recommendations and advice to the CPM on current and emerging issues and events which may impact implementation of the IPPC, CPM operations and CPM long term strategic goals.

 Rule 2.
 Functions

 The SPG will meet its objectives through carrying out the following functions:

-provide periodic review of the IPPC strategic framework; and
+⁃ provide periodic review of the IPPC strategic framework;

-provide strategic advice to the following specific issues:

-implementation of the International Plant Protection Convention;

-capacity development;

-information exchange;

-standards development;

-review of plant protection;

-resource mobilization and finance;

-communication issues;

-procedural issues;

-operational issues; and

-any other activity referred by the CPM.
+NEW

+⁃ identify and analyze new or emerging international policy issues, trends, or events which may impact the IPPC’s overarching goals, objectives or operations.

+⁃ prepare advice and recommendations to the CPM and Bureau for responding to emerging threats and opportunities in the global plant health arena

+⁃ provide any other strategic intelligence and input for CPM which would better position CPM and its contracting parties to deliver, adjust, and take advantage of the changing operating environment.

+⁃ address other strategic matters (not administrative or operational issues) referred to it from CPM and Bureau.

 Rule 3.
 Membership

 The SPG will consist of: